ajoshiusc/auto_resection_mask/BUILD_INSTRUCTIONS.md

 # Building on Windows

-To build the `auto_resection_mask` project on Linux, ensure the following files are present in your project directory.
+To build the `auto_resection_mask` project on Windows, ensure the following files are present in your project directory.

 ## Directory Structure